JoineryHQ/com.joineryhq.reasonable/README.md

 # com.joineryhq.reasonable

-## CiviCRM extension: "Be Reasonable": supports altering site-wide CiviCRM behaviors to something "more reasonable", IMHO.
+## CiviCRM "Be Reasonable" extensoin: supports altering site-wide CiviCRM behaviors to something "more reasonable", IMHO.

 This extension offers the ability to alter some CiviCRM behaviors on a site-wide basis.
 Each alteration must be specifically enabled in the extension settings.